-During the daytime, wander round the designer shops and jewellers before making your way to The Blu Mediterraneo Spa.
+During the daytime, wander around the designer shops and jewelers before making your way to the Blu Mediterraneo Spa.
 The members-only club is one of the resort’s hottest attractions as one of the two spas in the world that uses exclusively Acqua di Parma’s products.
-Post treatment, feeling refreshed and fragrant, you can join the likes of George Clooney, Julia Roberts and Jay Z on the terrace for an ice-cold limoncello.
-Or there’s Pevero Golf Course, stretching nearly 4 miles between the Gulf of Pevero and Cala di Volpe, with some of Europe’s most beautiful fairways and very smart club house.
+Post-treatment, feeling refreshed and fragrant, you can join the likes of George Clooney, Julia Roberts and Jay Z on the terrace for an ice-cold limoncello.
+Or there’s Pevero Golf Course, stretching nearly 4 miles between the Gulf of Pevero and Cala di Volpe, with some of Europe’s most beautiful fairways and very smart clubhouse.